misslivirose/learnvr/talks/werise-terms.md

 _Vive_ - an HTC Vive, which is a type of headset primarily known for its full room-scale tracking ability

 _Hand Controllers_ - referring to specialized controllers that you can use to track your hands within a space to more naturally interact with the virtual world around you

+_Simulation_ - a virtual representation of an environment

+_Unity_ - a 3D game engine

+_High Fidelity / "HiFi"_ - an open source social VR world building platform

+_Google Cardboard_ - first iteration of Google's mobile VR based headsets, literally made of cardboard that you popped your phone into

+_Gaze Tracking_ - Following where the viewer is looking with their head, usually extrapolated from the center of the view

+_Stereoscopic_ - a scene visually separated into two different viewpoints offset to be rendered more similarly to how our eyes perceive the world

+_HoloLens_ - Microsoft's Mixed Reality (AR) headset

+_Avatar_ - a virtual person that represents a real person

+_WebGL_ - an API for graphics rendering in the browser

+_Rendering_ - the process of drawing virtual content to your display

+_a-dash_ - the designation within opening and closing <> tags for A-Frame, a markup style language from Mozilla for creating 3D scenes for WebVR

+_locomotion_ - how a user moves within a VR scene.
+Examples could include using a joystick, flying, or teleportation

+_spatial user interface_ - a type of user interface that a player interacts with in a three-dimensional virtual world

+_blockchain_ - a distributed computing solution where data is written to a ledger, which is copied across nodes to verify integrity of the data

+_EMCA Script_ - the standardized base language for JavaScript

+_Qt_ - a C++ framework

+_Distributed architecture_ - one where components of a system are run across multiple machines, often in many different locations

+_Cloud Services_ - services that are provided by a company and run on a virtual host, rather than running on a local server or application

+_JimJamz Show_ - a live show produced by High Fidelity where 3D artists streamed from within VR to YouTube and Twitch

+_Nightbot API_ - a service that allows you to support multiple streaming services and create custom behaviors and commands